ebrelsford/portfolio/_posts/2015-08-15-cartodb-export.md

 layout: default
 title: cartodb-export
 subtitle: Map Module
-img: urban-reviewer.png
+img: cartodb-export.png
-thumbnail: urban-reviewer-thumb.png
+thumbnail: cartodb-export-thumb.png
-project-date: 2013, ongoing
+project-date: 2015, ongoing
 url: https://github.com/ebrelsford/cartodb-export
 url-display: github.com/ebrelsford/cartodb-export
 ---

-A simple loading control for Leaflet.
+A node module that exports CartoDB visualizations to static HTML and JavaScript using Leaflet.
+This is an experiment in turning CartoCSS into other map styling formats, in this case from CartoCSS to Leaflet's styling.